nickplas/Algorithmic-Design-Exercises/README.md

 make
 ```

 to obtain the desired executables.
+The reports are the pdf files inside every directory, except from the ones in "Strassen_Algorithm" and "Weighted_Graphs", those are ".md" files.

+If there are some problems fell free to contact me: plasencia.milton@gmail.com .